Jacksonville Dog Bite Attorney

 If you or a loved one was injured by a dog attack or bite, you are going to have questions and certainly medical costs.
 From plastic surgery to fix scars to the emotional trauma, you deserve compensation for your pain and suffering.

-The personal injury attorneys at Hardesty, Tyde, Green & Ashton are here to help.
+The personal injury attorneys at Hardesty, Tyde, Green & Ashton, P. A. are here to help.
 We can get you compensation for medical bills, lost wages and more.
 Call us today for a free case evaluation and let us help you get justice against vicious dogs and their careless owners.

 GET ANSWER NOW